Programie/TalkingMobs/README.md

 ![](screenshot.png)

-A Minecraft Bukkit plugin which let mobs talk to the player
+A Minecraft Bukkit plugin which lets mobs talk to the player.

 ## Installation

-You can get latest jar file from [bukkit.org](http://dev.bukkit.org/bukkit-plugins/talkingmobs).
+You can get the latest release from [bukkit.org](https://dev.bukkit.org/projects/talkingmobs) or [GitHub](https://github.com/Programie/TalkingMobs/releases/latest).

-You may also check out the project from the repository and build it yourself (See Build section).
+You may also check out the project from the repository and build it yourself (See Build section bellow).

 ## Build